-- A cat needs about 1 pint of fresh water per day.
-They like it best when it is clean and cool in a glass or ceramic dish and in a separate place from the food. - Most pet cats do not get enough exercise, so diet (type and amount) is very important to maintain the best weight. - Kittens need about 400-500 calories per day. - Adult cats need about 350 calories per day to maintain a good weight. - It is important to read the labels on the cat food to make sure your cat is getting the right nutrients. - A cat has kittens in 63-69 days.
+- An average size cat needs about 1-1 1⁄2 cups of water a day.
+They like it best when it is clean and cool in a glass or ceramic dish and in a separate place from the food. - Most pet cats do not get enough exercise, so diet (type and amount) is very important to maintain the best weight. - Kittens need about 400-500 calories per day. - Adult cats need about 350 calories per day to maintain a good weight. - It is important to read the labels on the cat food to make sure your cat is getting the right nutrients. - A cat has kittens in 63-65 days.